 - Geekbench has empirical performance numbers for many systems, but their latest version does not seem to have anything for GPUs.
 We looked at a small number of popular CPUs on Geekbench from the past five years, and found the cheapest to be around $0.71/GFLOPS.
 However there appear to be 5x disparities between different versions of Geekbench, which makes it less useful for fine-grained estimates.

 We have seen that the theoretical peak single-precision performance of GPUs is improving at about an order of magnitude every 10-16 years.
 And that the Passmark performance/$ trend is improving by an order of magnitude every 12 years.
-This is substantially slower than the long run price-performance trends of an order of magnitude every 4 years (75 year trend) or 8 years (25 year trend).
+These are slower than the long run price-performance trends of an order of magnitude every eight years (75 year trend) or four years (25 year trend).

 The longer run trends are based on a slightly different set of measures, which might explain a difference in rates of progress.